-Bill C-78 would create a new duty for the court in any proceeding under the Act where there is a request for corollary relief, meaning a request for a parenting order or a child or spousal support order.
-Courts would be required to consider the existence of any civil protection, child protection or criminal proceedings or orders that involve the parties and are pending or in effect.
+The 2019 amendments create a new duty for the court in any proceeding under the Act where there is a request for corollary relief, meaning a request for a parenting order or a child or spousal support order.
+Courts will be required to consider the existence of any civil protection, child protection or criminal proceedings or orders that involve the parties and are pending or in effect.

-The purpose of the section would be to facilitate the identification of existing orders and similar instruments or proceedings that may conflict with an order under the Act, and to facilitate the coordination of multiple proceedings in different courts.
+The purpose of the section is to facilitate the identification of existing orders and similar instruments or proceedings that may conflict with an order under the Act, and to facilitate the coordination of multiple proceedings in different courts.

 b.
 Evidence-based definition of family violence (Clause 1(7))

-For the purposes of the Divorce Act, family violence would be defined as any conduct that is violent, threatening or a pattern of coercive and controlling behaviour, or that causes a family member to fear for their safety.
-In the case of a child, it would also include direct or indirect exposure to such conduct.
+For the purposes of the Divorce Act, family violence is defined as any conduct that is violent, threatening or a pattern of coercive and controlling behaviour, or that causes a family member to fear for their safety.
+In the case of a child, it also includes direct or indirect exposure to such conduct.
 The definition specifically recognizes that conduct that falls within this definition would not necessarily constitute a criminal offence.
-The definition also has a non-exhaustive list of examples of conduct that would constitute family violence.
+The definition also has a non-exhaustive list of examples of conduct that constitutes family violence.
 These include physical abuse, psychological abuse, financial abuse, and the harming or killing of an animal.

 c.
 Best interests of the child criteria (Clause 12)

-As mentioned above, Bill C-78 would introduce best interests of the child criteria for the court to consider when making a parenting or contact order.
+As mentioned above, the 2019 changes to the Divorce Act introduce best interests of the child criteria for the court to consider when making a parenting or contact order.

 i.
 Presence of family violence

-Bill C-78 would require that the courts consider family violence and its impact on the ability and willingness of any person who engaged in the family violence to care for and meet the needs of the child.
-Courts would also consider the appropriateness of making an order that would require persons in respect of whom the order would apply to cooperate on issues affecting the child.
+The 2019 amendments require that the courts consider family violence and its impact on the ability and willingness of any person who engaged in the family violence to care for and meet the needs of the child.
+Courts must also consider the appropriateness of making an order that would require persons in respect of whom the order would apply to cooperate on issues affecting the child.

 ii.
 Other proceedings or orders relevant to safety, security and well-being

-The factors in the list of criteria specific to family violence and the two family violence factors in the general list of best interests criteria would all be subject to the “primary consideration.”
-Again, this consideration would require that courts consider a child’s physical, emotional and psychological safety, security and well-being above all else.
+The factors in the list of criteria specific to family violence and the two family violence factors in the general list of best interests criteria will all be subject to the “primary consideration.”
+Again, this consideration requires that courts consider a child’s physical, emotional and psychological safety, security and well-being above all else.

 d.
 Other changes relevant to family violence (Clause 12)

-As discussed above, Bill C-78 would make changes to the current “maximum contact principle.”
+As discussed above, the 2019 amendments make changes to the current “maximum contact principle.”
 The Divorce Act’s current maximum contact principle has two components: 1) the principle that children should have as much contact with each spouse as is consistent with their best interests; and 2) the “friendly parent rule,” a requirement that courts consider the willingness of the person seeking custody to facilitate contact with the other parent.
-The “friendly parent rule” would be removed from what Bill C-78 would call the “maximum parenting time” principle to become one of the best interests of the child criteria.
-This criterion would highlight the importance of developing and maintaining the child’s relationship with the other spouse.
+The “friendly parent rule” will become one of the best interests of the child criteria.
+This criterion highlights the importance of developing and maintaining the child’s relationship with the other spouse.

-Other changes would be made to promote the safety of family members who have experienced family violence.
+There are other changes to promote the safety of family members who have experienced family violence.
 For example, orders could require that parenting time, contact or the transfer of the child from one person to another be supervised.
 Parenting orders or contact orders could also prohibit the removal of a child from a specific geographic area, without the written consent of specified persons or a court order.